 Image credit: Julieblanner.com

 Painting walls or ceilings a light colour, or choosing light flooring and furniture is always a good idea when decorating a small space.
-The reason for this is that lighter colours reflect light better than darker alternatives, and as a result make a room look bigger and seem more spacious, by opening up the space visually.
-Light colours also brighten any small space, making it naturally feel more open, airy and inviting.
+The reason for this is that lighter colours reflect light better than darker alternatives, which as a result will make a room look bigger and seem more spacious, by opening up the space visually.
+Light colours also brighten any small space, making the space feel naturally more open, airy and inviting.

-Adversely, dark colours on your walls, ceiling or floor will make a room feel smaller and more intimate, which is fine if that is what you are looking to achieve.
+Adversely, dark colours or busy patterns on your walls, ceiling or floor will make a small room feel even smaller and more intimate, which is fine if that is what you are looking to achieve.
 This may suit a tiny bathroom space that you are trying to give a cosy and intimate vibe.

 You may also like...